How can you tell if your house is well insulated?

 In order to install cellulose insulation, a homeowner would need to rent a blower from Lowe’s, Home Depot, or most other large hardware stores.
 To start filling in the insulation, blow the cellulose up to the floor joists.
 For best results, distribute the insulation in an even layer.

 If this sounds like a lot of work, it’s because it kind of is.
 Have a pro install it for you.
-Complete the form to the right for your free inspection and estimate.
+Complete the form below for your free inspection and estimate.

 To estimate how much cellulose insulation you would need, please visit https://www.lowesforpros.com/l/blown-in-insulation-calculator.html